dfravel/qvha-web/source/_posts/save-the-date-2019-holiday-party.md

 categories: [news, sunshine-committee]
 ---

-Join your neighbors to celebrate the warmth of the season with good cheer, music and merriment!
+Join your neighbors to celebrate the warmth of the season with good cheer, music, and merriment!

 December 15, 2019